bradeneast/bradeneast.com/posts/_published/codepen embeds.md

   </span>
 </p>

 That's a nice feature, but [some have pointed out](https://www.matuzo.at/blog/improving-the-keyboard-accessibility-of-codepen-embeds/) that CodePen embeds still have room to grow when it comes to accessibility.
-The topic of this post is to see how we can improve our own experience significantly without compromising that of our readers.
+This post focuses on how we can improve our own experience significantly without compromising that of our readers.

 #### My solution
-Believe it or not, the only absolutely necessary part of a CodePen embed is the `data-slug-hash` attribute, so you can technically whittle the whole thing down to one line of HTML.
+Believe it or not, the only absolutely necessary part of a CodePen embed is the `data-slug-hash` attribute, so we can technically whittle the whole thing down to one line of HTML.

 ```html
 <p class="codepen" data-slug-hash="povpQdr"></p>
 ```

-You can get away with this if you include the [CodePen embed script](https://static.codepen.io/assets/embed/ei.js) (~5kb) on every page (this is what I do because I'm lazy).

-Even though it's beautifully simple, we get nothing at all when a connection is unavailable or CodePen is *gasp* DOWN.
+We can get away with this if we include the [CodePen embed script](https://static.codepen.io/assets/embed/ei.js) (~5kb) on every page.
+However, we pay the price with an empty space when Javascript is blocked or CodePen is ***gasp*** DOWN.
 To rememdy that, let's use a small bit Javascript that will add a fallback for us dynamically.

 ```javascript
 document.querySelectorAll(".codepen").forEach(pen => {